alrichardbollans/spatial-preposition-annotation-tool/README.md

 Therefore, when adding new objects to the scene make sure that is is set to be a rigid body (In the Render view, under physics properties click 'Rigid Body').

 ##### Adding new prepositions
 Prepositions are stored in a separate scene (Scene.001).
-In order to add new prepositions you can copy one of the existing prepositions an alter the text, make sure to:
+In order to add new prepositions you can copy one of the existing prepositions and alter the text.
+To do this:

+1. Start by making sure that you are using the Camera's perspective.
+Usually this is toggled with Numpad 0.
+2. Select "above" object and "aboveText" simultaneously by clicking on them while holding shift
+3. Press Shift + D to create a duplicate.
+Move this duplicate to somewhere appropriate in the view.
-1. Change the name of the new object to that of the preposition e.g. "in".
+4. Change the name of the object to be the preposition you are adding e.g. 'near'
-2. Assign a custom property called "preposition" to the object.
+5. Edit the text object to be your new preposition.

+We have included a screenshot of what everything should look like after adding 'near' in this way.

 We also plan on improving how prepositions are handled.